canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

 From a quick analysis of the reference Dockerfile above, the following requirements must be met:

 - R1.
-The ROCK must be based on Ubuntu Jammy
+The rock must be based on Ubuntu Jammy
 - R2.
 There is no predefined Entrypoint or default command
 - R3.
-The ROCK must have version 6.0 of the .NET Runtime installed
+The rock must have version 6.0 of the .NET Runtime installed
 - R4. ``/usr/bin/dotnet`` must be a symbolic link to the .NET binary

 With these requirements in mind, and in the same directory as the Dockerfile